Hello everyone, and welcome to PT Pioneer.

 Your first port of call would be working as a group fitness instructor or manager in a commercial gym or fitness studio.

-Large facilities such as big-box gyms often have a hefty group class schedule, which means there is a constant need for group instructors.
+Large facilities such as big-box gyms often have a hefty group class schedule, so group instructors are constantly needed.

-A large part of a commercial gym’s business model is based on offering such classes, so the demand for group-centric trainers is definitely there.
+A large part of a commercial gym’s business model is based on offering such classes, so the demand for group-centric trainers exists.

-Employment in this way, either part-time or full-time, offers security and stability, but self-employment is the way to go when it comes to truly lucrative opportunities.
+Employment this way, part-time or full-time, offers security and stability, but self-employment is the way to go regarding truly lucrative opportunities.

 As a self-employed, independent group coach, you can either rent access to an established facility and its infrastructure or set up in a privately secured location.